ArunabhaCodes/CPBayes/README.md

 Overview
 ========

 Simultaneous analysis of genetic associations with multiple phenotypes may reveal shared genetic susceptibility across traits (pleiotropy).
 CPBayes is a Bayesian meta analysis method for studying cross-phenotype genetic associations.
 It uses summary-level data across multiple phenotypes to simultaneously measure the evidence of aggregate-level pleiotropic association and estimate an optimal subset of traits associated with the risk locus.
-CPBayes is based on a spike and slab prior and is implemented by Markov chain Monte Carlo (MCMC) technique Gibbs sampling.
+CPBayes model is based on a spike and slab prior.

-This R-package consists of five main functions:
+This R-package consists of following functions:

+1.  analytic\_locFDR\_BF\_uncor: This function analytically computes the local FDR & Bayes factor (BF) that quantifies the evidence of aggregate-level pleiotropic association for uncorrelated summary statistics.
-1.  cpbayes\_uncor: It implements CPBayes for uncorrelated summary statistics.
-The summary statistics across traits/studies are uncorrelated when the studies have no overlapping subject.
+2.  cpbayes\_uncor: It implements CPBayes for uncorrelated summary statistics to figure out the optimal subset of non-null traits underlying a pleiotropic signal and other insights.
+The summary statistics across traits/studies are uncorrelated when the studies have no overlapping and genetically related subjects.
+3.  analytic\_locFDR\_BF\_cor: This function analytically computes the local FDR & Bayes factor (BF) that quantifies the evidence of aggregate-level pleiotropic association for correlated summary statistics.
-2.  cpbayes\_cor: It implements CPBayes for correlated summary statistics.
-The summary statistics across traits/studies are correlated when the studies have overlapping subjects or the phenotypes were measured in a cohort study.
+4.  cpbayes\_cor: It implements CPBayes for correlated summary statistics to figure out the optimal subset of non-null traits underlying a pleiotropic signal and other insights.
+The summary statistics across traits/studies are correlated when the studies have overlapping/genetically related subjects or the phenotypes were measured in a cohort study.
-3.  post\_summaries: It summarizes the MCMC data produced by cpbayes\_uncor or cpbayes\_cor.
+5.  post\_summaries: It summarizes the MCMC data produced by cpbayes\_uncor or cpbayes\_cor.
 It computes additional summaries to provide a better insight into a pleiotropic signal.
 It works in the same way for both cpbayes\_uncor and cpbayes\_cor.
-4.  forest\_cpbayes: It creates a forest plot presenting the pleiotropy result obtained by cpbayes\_uncor or cpbayes\_cor.
+6.  forest\_cpbayes: It creates a forest plot presenting the pleiotropy result obtained by cpbayes\_uncor or cpbayes\_cor.
 It works in the same way for both cpbayes\_uncor and cpbayes\_cor.
-5.  estimate\_corln: It computes an approximate correlation matrix of the beta-hat vector for multiple overlapping case-control studies using the sample-overlap matrices.
+7.  estimate\_corln: It computes an approximate correlation matrix of the beta-hat vector for multiple overlapping case-control studies using the sample-overlap count matrices.

 Installation
 ============